-The maintenance process is also complex, because it must be handled on different levels: On the system level, where customers report their problems, on the standard product level, where errors detected in a specific product version are reported, and finally on the component level.
-A failure occurs at the product level, while the root cause lies in a component.
-The modification of the component can have impact on other components and other products, which can lead to an explosion of requirements for re-building (see Figure 7).
-To minimize this cumbersome process, ABB used a policy to avoid generating and sending specific patches to the selected customers.
-Instead, the revised products containing sets of patches were generated and delivered to all customers contracted for maintenance, to keep the customer installation consistent.
+The maintenance process is also complex, because it must be handled on different levels: On the system level, where customers report their problems, on the product level, where errors detected in a specific product version are reported, and finally on the component level, where the fault is located.
+The modification of the component can have an impact on other components and other products, which can lead to an explosion of new versions of different products which already exist in several versions.
+To minimize this cumbersome process, ABB adopted a policy of avoiding the generation of and supply of specific patches to selected customers.
+Instead, revised products incorporating sets of patches were generated and delivered to all customers with maintenance contracts, to keep customer installations consistent.